Multipath Fading Channel

 System object to show the impact of narrowband fading on the signal constellation.
 To slow down the channel dynamics for visualization purposes, we reduce the maximum Doppler shift to 5 Hz.
 Compared with the QPSK channel input signal, you can observe signal attenuation and rotation at the channel output, as well as some signal distortion due to the small amount of ISI in the received signal.

 When we increase the signal bandwidth to 500 kb/s (250 ksym/s), we see much greater distortion in the signal constellation.
 This distortion is the ISI that comes from time dispersion of the wideband signal.
-The channel's delay span (15 microseconds) is now larger than the QPSK symbol period (4 microseconds), so the resultant bandlimited impulse response is no longer approximately flat.
+The delay span (15 microseconds) of the channel is now larger than the QPSK symbol period (4 microseconds), so the resultant bandlimited impulse response is no longer approximately flat.

 release(rayChan); release(constDiag); rayChan.SampleRate = sampleRate500kHz; for n = 1:numFrames msg = randi([0 1],bitsPerFrame,1); modSignal = qpskMod(msg); rayChanOut = rayChan(modSignal); constDiag(rayChanOut); end